withObsrvr/stellarbeat/apps/backend/README.md

 ## history

-Code from https://github.com/stellarbeat/js-stellarbeat-backend was moved to this monorepo.
+Code from https://github.com/stellarbeat/stellarbeat was forked to this monorepo.
 For history consult this archive.